-If the peripheral or memory needs to use DMA to transmit data, it is required to first transmit DMA request and wait for DMA approval before data transmission.
+If the peripheral or memory needs to transmit data using DMA, it is required to first transmit DMA request and after it is approved by DMA, data transmission

 Two DMA have 16 data streams in total.
 Each data stream is connected with different peripheral channels, and each data stream has five event flags (DMA half transmission, DMA transmission completion, DMA transmission error, DMA FIFO error, and direct mode error).
 The logic of the five event flags may become a separate interrupt request, and they all support software trigger.